 We recently caught up with a passionate user of VuoLearning, Kimmo Vehkalahti.
 Kimmo has been working at the University of Helsinki in various duties for the past 20+ years.
 Currently, he works as a University Lecturer at the Centre for Research Methods at the Faculty of Social Sciences.
 He teaches thousands of students a year, both at the University of Helsinki and elsewhere through ‘Massive Open Online Courses’ (MOOCs), specialising in Statistics and Data Science.
 Kimmo is a Founding Fellow of the Teachers’ Academy of the University of Helsinki.
 He was kind enough to take time out of his busy schedule to tell us how and why VuoLearning has revolutionised the way he teaches.

 Read the full interview below.
-Thanks so much to Kimmo for spending time to answer our questions!
+Thanks so much to Kimmo for spending time answering our questions!

 Can you tell us about your work with the University and how you use the VuoLearning product?

 The University of Helsinki is the leading University in Finland and one of the best in the world.
 I’m a statistician and I work within all the campuses of the University of Helsinki, but I’m mainly based at the city centre campus where my office is.
-The university has around 35,000 students and I teach thousands myself annually, not only through the university, but also through Massive Open Online Courses (MOOCs).
-I’ve been creating MOOCs in a close co-operation with our Open University since 2015 and I am convinced that the MOOCs are very important globally for open education.
+The university has around 35,000 students and I teach thousands myself annually, not only through the university but also through Massive Open Online Courses (MOOCs).
+I’ve been creating MOOCs in close cooperation with our Open University since 2015 and I am convinced that MOOCs are very important globally for open education.